joaoohh/joaoohh/README.md

 Hey 👋!
 My name is João H.C and I'm an Automation Engineering student at UFSC, Brazil.

 ## About me
-💻 Passionate about technology, I enjoy building projects in Python and exploring automation and control systems.
+💻 Passionate about technology, I enjoy building projects and softwares, solving problems, exploring automation and control systems.
 🚀 Currently improving my Python skills and applying them in real-world automation, data, and software projects.
-🎯 My goals include building a strong portfolio with practical Python projects and contributing to open-source initiatives.
+🎯 My goals include building a strong portfolio growing as a software developer, contributing to open-source initiatives and find good opportunities.
 ⚙️ Fun fact: I love combining programming with process control and industrial automation challenges!

 ## Tech Stack